Heather Macalister, department head

 111 Introduction to Psychology as a Social Science (3 s.h.)
 (S)

 This course is designed to introduce students to the study of psychology as a social science.
-Content areas: the major theoretical approaches to the study of psychology, developmental processes, stress, intelligence and its assessment, personality and its assessment, abnormal psychology, therapy, and social influences on behavior.
+Content areas: the major theoretical approaches to the study of psychology, developmental processes, personality and its assessment, abnormal psychology, therapy, and social influences on behavior.

 150 Survival Skills for the Psychology Major (1 s.h.)